Texas Hog Hunting FAQs

 About Firearms and Ammunition

 Helicopter Hog Hunts include a semi-auto AR-15 with optional access to a menu of machine guns.
 Full-auto choices include submachine guns, carbines, battle rifles and even a belt-fed option, the FightLite MCR.
 HeliBacon hunts include unlimited ammunition, so you don’t have to worry about round count during engagements.
 The calibers used during Helicopter Hog Hunts are 9mm, 40 S&W, 45 ACP, 5.56, and 7.62×51.
 All rifles and machine guns are equipped with either EOTech holographic optics or AimPoint red dot optics.
 Night Vision Hog Hunts feature SBR, suppressed, semi-auto AR-15s chambered in 7.62×39 and equipped with the highest quality, current generation thermal rifle scopes.
-HeliBacon’s extensive arsenal features machine guns of every shape and size, including the M134 Minigun, which can be enjoyed during Ground Machine Gun Range Experiences.
+HeliBacon’s extensive arsenal features machine guns of every shape and size, including the M134 Minigun, which can be enjoyed during Machine Gun Range Experiences.

 HeliBacon Helicopter Hog Hunts and Night Vision Hog Hunts include HeliBacon provided firearms and unlimited ammunition.
 For safety and functionality reasons, HeliBacon prohibits the use of client-owned firearms during all activities.

 No, not really.
 And we’ve tried it for sure.
 A shotgun is long and heavy, with lower ammunition capacity than a rifle, and takes considerably longer to reload.
 3″ magnum buckshot is devastatingly effective up close.
 But, frequently, the presence of trees on ranch land requires the helicopter to maintain 50 feet of altitude, and buckshot becomes considerably less effective and accurate at this moderate distance.
 3″ magnum slugs are still effective at this distance, although less accurate than a rifle.
 However, they still carry weight and capacity disadvantages, combined with punishing recoil.
 There are pros and cons to every firearm and ammunition choice.
 The semi-auto AR-15s or the menu of machine guns HeliBacon clients may use on a Helicopter Hog Hunt, with unlimited ammunition, offer maximum enjoyment and effectiveness for this operation.
 Also, we think it’s more fun to shoot machine guns from a helicopter anyways!